The Best Homemade Stuffing Recipe

 Post may contain affiliate links.
 Read my disclosure policy.

 The most essential part of a Thanksgiving dinner?
 That would probably be the turkey.
-It is the star of the table, after all and yes, I do have a recipe for how to cook a perfect Thanksgiving turkey!
+It’s the star of the table, after all and yes, I do have a recipe for how to cook a perfect Thanksgiving turkey!
 But, hey, stuffing really is essential too!
-And, a lot of the time, it feels easiest to just go to the store, grab a box of it, and check that item off of the Thanksgiving to-do list.
+And when you make it from scratch with this easy recipe, it tends to steal al the attention away from the bird.
+You won’t find a better classic homemade thanksgiving stuffing recipe than this!

 • Bread: I like to use cubed Texas toast for my stuffing.
 The thick slices make perfect nice big cubes of stuffing.
+However, French bread also works well!

 • Butter: I recommend using unsalted butter because we’ll add in more salt later, but if all you have is salted butter, use it!
 Just be careful how much salt you add later.